Classes begin quarterly

 Become a web developer in 24 weeks

-With the rising demand for web development skills across industries, the UW Extended Campus Coding Boot Camp was designed to prepare students with the knowledge they need to tap into today’s digital economy.
+With the rising demand for web development skills across industries, University of Wisconsin Coding Boot Camp was designed to prepare students with the knowledge they need to tap into today’s digital economy.

 - Gain access to continuation courses that cover additional market-driven technologies, including Python, Java, C#, and Amazon Web Services.